 Click or tap the drop-down button of Source to select CH1-CH4.
-For details, refer to descriptions in Trigger Source.
-The current trigger source is displayed in the trigger information label at the top of the screen.
+For details, refer to descriptions in Trigger Source The selected trigger source is indicated in the trigger information label at the top of the screen.

 Only when you select the channel that has signal inputs as the trigger source, can you obtain a stable trigger.